The apprenticeship levy could be the key to unlocking new marketing talent in your business.

 Small businesses who don’t currently pay into the Apprenticeship Levy can still access funds to support apprenticeship training, known as ‘co-investment’.
 This means that small businesses will share the cost of training with the Government by contributing 5% of the training fees .
 The Government will pay the rest (95%) up to the funding band maximum.

 On top of the training costs, employers must also pay the apprentice at least the national minimum wage.

-The government introduced the levy to help champion vocational skills by improving the quality and quantity of apprenticeships available.
-For those companies who are paying into the apprentice levy, in particular, it is an opportunity to maximise their return on investment by training up new apprentices and bringing needed professional skills into their organisation.
+The Government introduced the levy to help champion vocational skills by improving the quality and quantity of apprenticeships available.
+For those companies who are paying into the Apprenticeship Levy, in particular, it is an opportunity to maximise their return on investment by training up new apprentices and bringing needed professional skills into their organisation.